What is Danish rugbrød?

 Danish rugbrød is a very dense, very dark rye bread made with wholemeal rye flour and often sourdough (sometimes with the addition of wheat and/or seeds like sunflower, pumpkin, and linseed).

-A dirty, Danish secret is that the bread’s colour more often than not comes from food colouring, or kulør.
-It’s same stuff Danes use to brown meat sauces.
+A dirty, Danish secret is that the bread's colour more often than not comes from food colouring, or kulør.
+It's the same stuff Danes use to brown meat sauces.
 Sometimes home bakers use black coffee, which also adds an extra level of bitterness.
 Another frequent darkening agent is malt, or malt syrup.

 What’s the historical reason for the Danes eating so much rye bread?